British Chihuahua Club Rescue Association

 Funding

-When homing a rescue dog we do not charge a specific amount of money, but
+When homing a rescue dog we do not charge a specific amount of money, apart from

-of providing the service.
-We are also required to maintain investments built
+covering the other costs of providing the service.
+We are also required to

-gives us a certain amount of freedom to help without the specific need to raise
+status, and this gives us a certain amount of freedom to help without the specific

-further funds for every case.
-Our members do, though, appreciate that this
+need to raise further funds for every case.
+Our members do, though, appreciate

-cannot fully meet the ongoing daily expenses and rising medical costs of rescue,
+that this cannot fully meet the ongoing daily expenses and rising medical costs of

-and are very keen to participate in such fund-raising events such as breed garden
+rescue, and are very keen to participate in such fund-raising events such as breed

-parties, rescue stalls and exemption dog shows.
-A licence for an exemption
+garden parties, rescue stalls and exemption dog shows.
+A licence for an

-dog show must be obtained from The Kennel Club, who only issue a licence if the
+exemption dog show must be obtained from The Kennel Club, who only issue a licence

 Such fund-raising events may also have very definite